dvlpr-harsh1/FitnessFuel/README.md

-# 🏋️‍♂️ FitnessFuel – Gym Client Management Web App
+# FitnessFuel – Manage your clients

 FitnessFuel is a Flutter-based web application built to manage gym clients efficiently.
 It allows gym owners to add client data, auto-generate PDF receipts, upload them to Firebase Storage.